Best Practices

 Can you have too many bank accounts?

 Finally, it is important to consider the downsides associated with new accounts - oftentimes banks charge account service fees for each account.
 If you maintain accurate bookkeeping and record keeping, you also have to go through the steps of downloading extra statements and reconciling these accounts.
-More importantly, if you transfer funds between multiple accounts, this can significantly complicate the bookkeeping process, adding unnecessary effort to transaction tracking and reconciliations.
+More importantly, if you transfer funds between multiple accounts, this can significantly complicate the accounting and bookkeeping process for your firm, adding unnecessary effort to transaction tracking and reconciliations.

 With the number of accounts that are available for you, it becomes too easy to accumulate accounts.
 When considering opening a new account, you should not only understand its benefits and purpose, but you should also consider how it fits into your overall financial strategy and whether or not it is truly necessary for you.